marcusmchale/algrow/README.md

   - Improved deterministic model for colour-based image segmentation
     - Hulls (convex or alpha) flexibly define the target colour volume in a given 3D colour space
       - Fixed thresholds are implicitly cubic selections
-      - Target means/kMeans are implicitly spherical selections
+      - Target colours and radius/k-means are implicitly spherical selections
     - Hulls can be intuitively trained by a user clicking on any currently unselected target regions.
       - Either in the original image OR in the 3D projection of Lab colourspace
       - Delta parameter generalises the model